MicrosoftDocs/Viva/Viva/viva-privacy.md

 - [Topic discovery and curation in Microsoft Viva Topics](topics/topic-experiences-discovery-curation.md)

 ## App-specific data information
 Each of the Viva apps collects and stores data in different ways, based on the intent of the app.
-You remain in charge of what we collect, but how you control it differs depending on the app.
+You control your data, but but how you control it differs depending on the app.

 ### Viva Connections
 Privacy and security controls: